 Reduced Time Appointment for Long Service Employees

 There are a variety of reduced time appointment options available to members who want to reduce the amount they are working and have served full-time for at least ten years at Carleton and are over age 55.
-This plan is tailored to each member’s unique situation and as such you are advised to contact CUASA.
+This plan is tailored to each member’s unique situation and as such you are advised to contact the CUASA Office.

 Teaching Credit Courses and Supervising Graduate Students

 Supervision of graduate students is determined by the Graduate Supervision Appointments policy.
-Members who supervise graduate students after retirement are paid $2,000 per Master’s thesis and $4,000 for each dissertation accepted by Graduate Studies for which the member is the supervisor.
+Members who supervise graduate students after retirement are paid $2,000 per Master’s thesis and $4,000 per PhD dissertation accepted by Graduate Studies for which the member is the supervisor.

 Parking is available to retired members teaching courses at the contract instructor rate.
 For more information, contact the Parking Office.